rogsme/rogs.me/content/posts/using-minio-to-upload-to-a-local-s3-bucket-in-django.md

 ## What is MinIO? {#what-is-minio}

 According to their [GitHub README](https://github.com/minio/minio):
-> MinIO is a High Performance Object Storage released under Apache License v2.0.
+&gt; MinIO is a High Performance Object Storage released under Apache License v2.0.
 It is API compatible with Amazon S3 cloud storage service.

 So MinIO its an object storage that uses the same API as S3, which means that we